samirshelar48/vibe/README.md

 - Generate documentation that captures the essence of your project
 - Provide coding suggestions that align with your vibe

-### ⚡ Cursor Editor

-[Cursor](https://cursor.sh/) is an AI-powered code editor that enhances the vibe coding experience by:

-- Providing real-time AI assistance as you code
-- Offering intelligent code completion that keeps you in flow
-- Helping you navigate complex codebases without losing your positive momentum
-- Enabling quick refactoring that maintains code harmony

 ## 🌟 Getting Started

 1. Clone this repository to start your vibe coding journey